ICE 3

-ICE 3, or Intercity-Express 3, is a family of high-speed electric multiple unit trains operated by Deutsche Bahn.
-It includes classes 403, 406, 407 and 408, which are known as ICE 3, ICE 3M, New ICE 3 and ICE 3neo respectively.
-Three multisystem trains, known as ICE International, are owned by Nederlandse Spoorwegen (NS, Dutch Railways).
+ICE 3 (standing for Intercity-Express) is a family of high-speed electric multiple unit trains operated by Deutsche Bahn.
+It currently includes classes 403, 407 and 408 which are additionally specified as ICE 3, New ICE 3 and ICE 3neo respectively and formerly the retired class 406 or ICE 3M.
+ICE 3 trains have a maximum speed of 300 km/h in Germany, 320 km/h when travelling on the French high-speed rail lines.
+Class 403 are theoretically permitted to go up to a maximum speed of 330 km/h when travelling on the high-speed route between Frankfurt and Cologne.

 Based on the ICE 3M/F, Siemens developed its Siemens Velaro train family with versions used in Germany, Belgium, France, the United Kingdom, the Netherlands, Spain, China, Russia and Turkey.

 Class 403

-The design goal of the ICE 3 (Class 403) was to create a higher-powered, lighter train than its predecessors.
-This was achieved by distributing its 16 traction motors underneath the whole train.
-The train is licensed for 330 km/h and has reached 368 km/h on trial runs.
+The design goal of the ICE 3 (Class 403) was to create a higher-powered, lighter train than its predecessors such as the ICE 2 and the ICE 1.
+This was achieved by distributing its 16 traction motors underneath the whole train, thus ICE 3 trains are Electric multiple units (EMUs).
+The train is certified for 330 km/h and has reached 368 km/h on trial runs.
 On regular Intercity-Express services they run at up to 300 km/h, the maximum design speed of German high-speed lines.

 Because the train does not have power cars, the whole length of the train is available for passenger seats, including the first car.
-The lounge-seats are located directly behind the driver, separated only by a glass wall.
+The lounge seats are located directly behind the driver, separated only by a glass wall.

-The 50 sets were ordered in 1997 and specifically designed for the new high-speed line between Frankfurt and Cologne.
-They were built by a consortium led by Siemens and Adtranz (now Bombardier Transportation).
+The 50 sets were ordered in 1994 and specifically designed for the new high-speed line between Frankfurt and Cologne.
+They were built by a consortium led by Siemens and Adtranz (which became Bombardier Transportation).